-NCS is a once-in-a lifetime experience open to all 15 - 17 year olds across England and Northern Ireland that helps fast track your teen’s future.
+NCS is a once-in-a lifetime experience open to all 15 - 17 year olds across England, Wales and Northern Ireland that helps fast track your teen’s future.

 It is a unique two or three week full-time programme focused around fun and discovery, plus 30 hours committed to a social action project that benefits both young people and society.
 On this programme, participants build skills for work and life, while taking on new challenges and adventures, making new friends, learning new skills and contributing to their community.